Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

    Cons of using Google Cloud Storage Bucket when developing locally - Cost incurred rather than totally free, although probably not as expensive as running a PGSQL instance for production.
    Hence, we decided to code it this way from the get-go.

-5. **Ensure CORS setup**
+6. **Ensure CORS setup**

    It should be something like this.
 This allows you to PUT a video directly to Google Cloud Bucket via a generated signed URL.
 I believe the domains refer to where the request can be sent from.
-   [{"maxAgeSeconds": 3600, "method": ["GET", "HEAD", "PUT", "POST"], "origin": ["http://localhost:3000", "https://ninkatec-2-7tifx5rv7q-as.a.run.app", "http://127.0.0.1:3000"], "responseHeader": ["*"]}]
+   Command to find out what your CORS set up is ```gsutil cors get gs://<YOUR-BUCKET-NAME``` [{"maxAgeSeconds": 3600, "method": ["GET", "HEAD", "PUT", "POST"], "origin": ["http://localhost:3000", "https://ninkatec-2-7tifx5rv7q-as.a.run.app", "http://127.0.0.1:3000"], "responseHeader": ["*"]}]
+   To set your CORS setup, create a JSON file named cors-config.json (or any name you prefer) with the CORS settings.
+   Command to set your CORS set up is ```gsutil cors set cors-config.json gs://YOUR_BUCKET_NAME```

-6. **Create a service account for bucket management and ensure it has the role permissions** We gave it a Storage Admin such that it has full access to the bucket generate a JSON key from the bucket as you will need it in your app to give it credentials (under app/services/google_cloud_storage_service) to generate URLs and so on.
+8. **Create a service account for bucket management and ensure it has the role permissions**

+   We gave it a Storage Admin such that it has full access to the bucket generate a JSON key from the bucket as you will need it in your app to give it credentials (under app/services/google_cloud_storage_service) to generate URLs and so on.
 For the flask microservice, it can either use the same JSON key or if using a separate project, create a new service account with its respective key but I believe you will need to give that service account permission in the original project.